The fall module focuses on Earth Sciences. The different grades will cover the following materials:

 While our aim is to supplement the curriculum with age-appropriate experiments and activities, our lessons do not directly align with what students are learning in their regular school classrooms.
 Our lessons move beyond the Philadelphia school curriculum and introduce concepts that students will learn in future grades

 The annual program runs in three units, each six weeks long.
 Lessons are each Saturday from 9:30-11:30 a.m.
 The Fall program will take place October 26th to November 23rd 2019.
 Special programs vary.

 The pressure to increase standardized test scores has led the majority of classroom instruction in local public schools to focus on Math and Reading.
 The impact of this shift on science education, compounded by high teacher turnover rates and limited access to high quality science instructors, means students’ exposure to basic science is minimal.
 The large student-teacher ratio further complicates the ability to engage in an application based science curriculum focused on experimentation.

 SEA was founded to help supplement the Philadelphia public school science curriculum as a way to address these gaps.
 The program is a partnership between the White Rock Baptist Church and the Ernest E. Just Biomedical Society of the University of Pennsylvania.
 Its purpose is to expose students in the 2nd through 5th grades to the scientific method while reinforcing concepts with fun hands-on experiments, worksheets, vocabulary words, and field trips.
 In particular, we aim to (i) increase elementary aged students’ access to scientific professionals who are also from underrepresented minorities; (ii) provide hands-on activities to apply scientific concepts and (iii) act as a conduit for public science education.

-Check out our Sign-Up Page.
+Check out our registration page.
 The program is open to all students within the city of Philadelphia though we have tried to focus on the local community – an area of the city where schooling experiences tend to be impaired by the impact of limited educational resources and standardized testing.

 All instruction is free.